Meldiron/aw-poc-svelte/README.md

 ### Fetching data from HTTP API server

 Just like our web SDK does, we will use `fetch()`.
 I fetched list of Appwrite functions in `src/routes/functions/index.svelte`.
-API key is missing, so it probably does not work for you.
-Connect to your Appwrite instance to see results (or ask me for the API key).
+API key is exposed, don't worry, it's test project and I will delete key in future.

 ### Form talking to Appwrite